 PAD Procedure

 Assisted dying in Switzerland typically involves taking a prescribed medication (usually a barbiturate) via an IV line.
 The process is designed to ensure that the person is fully informed and making a voluntary decision.
-Your loved ones can be with you every step of the way.
+Your loved ones may be with you every step of the way.

 Most organizations also offer psychological and counseling services leading up to the procedure.